 The kings speak of the former state of the servant (before his exaltation).
 They describe his existence as an impossibility; like a root in an arid and dry land.
 The kings describe the servant as one who was not attractive or majestic in any way.

-Rashi’s commentary on verse 2 in his opinion that the servant is Israel, contrary to many of the Sages who believed Isaiah 53 describes G-d’s anointed king, if applied to a personal Moshiach would read: “This man, before this greatness came to him, was a very humble man, and he came up by himself like a sapling of the saplings of the trees, and like a root: he came up from dry land, neither form: had he in the beginning, nor comeliness.
+Rashi’s commentary on verse 2, in his contrary opinion that the righteous servant is Israel the people, for my interpretation of the righteous servant being the descendant of David from Chapter 11, would read: “This man, before this greatness came to him, was a very humble man, and he came up by himself like a sapling of the saplings of the trees, and like a root: he came up from dry land, neither form: had he in the beginning, nor comeliness.
 Now shall we desire him?: This is a question.”

 Shall we desire him?
 If the dry land were atheism and his form was a gentile (like Cyrus of Persia) under the Jewish law, the Halacha (in the beginning), would he be attractive to the Jewish people.
 No. And that is a description of me Keith Ellis McCarty and I am a descendant of King David through King Solomon of the tribe of Judah by virtue of the spirit of G-d alighting upon me in 2007 in fulfillment of Isaiah 11/1-2.
 I will convert orthodox when I reach Jerusalem.